France DGFiP e-Invoicing & e-Reporting API Guide

 --header 'Accept: application/json'

-After an invoice has been sent, the GET /invoices/{id} response includes a download_legal_url field.
-Use that URL to fetch the exact UBL XML file that was submitted to the PPF:
+After an invoice reaches sent state, the GET /invoices/{id} response includes a download_legal_url field.
+Use it to download the invoice document that was transmitted:

 curl --request GET \